 While artificial light itself will impact the color of your paint, the color and style of the light fixtures will also affect how your wall paint will look.
 For example, you can pair a more neutral paint with pops of colorful light fixtures to pull a deeper color from the wall.
 Or you can balance a bold paint color with neutral light fixtures if you’re looking for a more dramatic look.

 Whether you’re looking to organize your space or completely re-design and refresh your home, the experts at Macy Lane Designs are here to help.
 Our team of experts offers various premier home services, including paint consultations, interior design services, lighting packages and organizing for one room (or your entire living space), and so much more!
-So, connect with us today at 480-613-6537 to learn about how you can make your home your heaven!
+So, connect with us today to learn about how you can make your home your haven.